is bedtime fading an effective strategy?

 What is bedtime fading?

+Bedtime fading is a gentle strategy that works by helping your little one's body clock re-align to a bedtime that works better for your family.
 Essentially, you begin by moving bedtime much later, then gradually moving it earlier again over several nights or a couple of weeks until you arrive at the desired bedtime.

 Bedtime fading can be considered a form of sleep training by some, but it’s a very different approach because it is completely responsive and doesn't aim to change overnight behaviors like night wakings.
 It simply uses sleep pressure to reduce bedtime disruptions.
 This is a no-cry technique and doesn't involve leaving a child alone or withholding any comfort.